schwarmco/dotfiles/Debian10.md

-# My Setup of Debian 10 on a Thinkpad T60
+# My Setup of Debian 10 on a Dell Inspiron 13" 7359 2-in-1

 After installing Debian 10 (without desktop environment), these are the steps, to get the system up and running to a point, where i can `git-stow` this repository and have my usual setup.

 ## Basic Packages